-124 Although the ruffed grouse management plan recommends harvesting in patches of 10 acres or less, we have raised this to 20 acres or less due to administrative inefficiencies in managing small cuts.
+129 Although the ruffed grouse management plan recommends harvesting in patches of 10 acres or less, we have raised this to 20 acres or less due to administrative inefficiencies in managing small cuts.
+Also, grouse densities were not different on 10-acre block cuts versus 20-acre block cuts at the Mille Lacs WMA (Gullion 1990 in McCaffery et al. 1996).